KIC's Laura Henshaw: Why a five-minute workout is enough

 Bite-sized workouts

-You don't have to spend an hour at the gym to tick exercise off your to-do list, but even five minutes a day is better than nothing, Henshaw says - in fact, KIC has just launched a series of five and 10-minute mini-workouts.
+You don't have to spend an hour at the gym to tick exercise off your to-do list, but even five minutes a day is better than nothing, Henshaw says.
+Keeping with this ethos, KIC has launched a series of five and 10-minute mini-workouts.

 Fitness isn't about finding the "perfect" routine that will give us the best results, she says.